Beyond-Better/bb/docs/DELEGATE_TASKS_DESIGN.md

 ## 1. Introduction

-This document outlines the design and implementation plan for the `delegate_tasks` tool in the BBai project.
+This document outlines the design and implementation plan for the `delegate_tasks` tool in the BB project.
 The tool aims to initiate new conversations or interactions with LLM to handle specific tasks, reducing token usage and costs while enabling potentially asynchronous task processing.

 ## 2. Tool Structure and Parameters